GENDER PAY GAP REPORT.

-Gender Pay Gap for the reporting date of 5th April 2018
+Shakespeare’s Globe Gender Pay Gap for the 5 April 2020

-For the purpose of this report, we refer to staff in terms of ‘men and women.’
-When reporting data as outlined in the legislation, we refer to ‘male and female’.
+For the purposes of this report, we refer to staff in terms of ‘men and women.’
+When reporting data as outlined in the legislation we refer to ‘male and female’.
 We acknowledge that gender is self-defined and not binary.

 Shakespeare’s Globe Workforce Profile

-Our workforce is split across theatre, education, exhibition & tour and support areas including communications, finance, development, human resources, building operations, retail and administration.
-The workforce consists of full time and part time, casual and freelance workers whose pay structures and pay rates vary.
+Our workforce consists of full time and part time, casual and freelance workers whose pay structures and pay rates vary.
 The Gender Pay Gap was calculated using each individual’s equivalent hourly pay rate in order to be able to compare data on a like for like basis.

 Shakespeare’s Globe does not have a bonus scheme so we do not report on bonus payments related to gender.

 We continue to strive for greater pay parity and we are pleased to note that the trend over the four years of statutory reporting is downward.
 The Globe recognises it still has work to do.

 We continue to review starting salaries for new and replacement roles and have implemented new approaches to recruitment, internal development and mobility across functions.

 2021 Gender Pay Gap report

 We intend to publish the statutory Gender Pay Gap for 2021 in early 2022 although will publish internally before the end of this year.